cloudControl/documentation/Guides/NodeJS/Express.md

 Node.js and MongoDB are an excellent combination because JSON (JavaScript Object Notation) is a subset of JavaScript, making storage and retrieval of the objects very simple.
-MongoDB is provided by [MongoSoup] which can be found in cloudControl's Add-on Marketplace under the category [Data Storage].
+MongoDB is provided by [MongoSoup] which can be found in dotCloud's Add-on Marketplace under the category [Data Storage].

 This example uses the MongoSoup Add-on.
 In the